 This curious object was recovered from a builder’s trench associated with the Triplex South unit.
 It is composed of two intricately carved bone pieces.
-The bottom portion has an unthreaded hole in the center.
-Hand-carved openwork shapes on the “crown” of the piece include teardrops and a central star.
+The bottom portion has an unthreaded hole in the center that fit onto a wooden post with a top notch that held the parasol ribs.
+The hand-carved openwork shapes on the end of the piece include teardrops and a central star.

 Porcelain Painted Toy Marble